bomonike/bomonike.github.io/waf.md

    This would require a program that can track and analyze the behavior of each IP address, which is a daunting task explained below.

-## Increasing capacity may not help

-Administrators can buy some time by adding additional servers and, on each Apache server, increase the number of MaxRequestWorkers in the mpm_prefork.conf configuration file.

-However the number of attackers can also increase.
-In a DDoS (Distributed Denial of Service) attack, hackers use thousands of devices that have been compromised to direct traffic toward a single site.

-## Mitigation: Upgrade the Tech

-Articles by reverse proxy vendors <a target="_blank" href="https://www.cloudflare.com/learning/ddos/ddos-attack-tools/slowloris/">Cloudflare</a> and <a target="_blank" href="https://www.wallarm.com/what/what-is-slowloris">Wallarm</a> do not mention tech upgrades to more advanced technologies to stop such attacks:

-1. Upgrade from Apache <a target="_blank" href="https://www.nginx.com/blog/nginx-app-protect-denial-of-service-blocks-application-level-dos-attacks/">to NGINX</a> and lightpd web servers which are not designed to have  maximum connections.
-Instead, they use worker threads which has no limit on the number of connections they can handle.
-Monitors of Apache connections show that the majority of the active connections are 'Sending' or 'Receiving' data from the client.

-   Unlike with Apache, NGINX/Lighttpd ignore incomplete requests by letting them run in the background, which does not use up system resources.

-2. Upgrade from use of HTTP protocol 1.1 to HTTP 2, which does not hold sessions open.

-PROTIP: The above advances have been available for several years.
-So essentially, "low and slow" attacks on an organization take advantage of that organization's inability to modernize quickly enough.
-Implementing the above involves changes to application programming code.
-The job of a CISO is to recognize this and rally the organization from the top down.

-The rest of this article examines what can be done technically with legacy Apache web server software.

 ## But we have an IPS